 In Victoria Street, two minutes walk away, you'll find another cluster of great Kiwi designers.
 Check out Good as Gold (not pictured, sorry!) and its selection of Kowtow clothing, which has excellent ethical credentials and lasts forever.
 We're also huge fans of Lonely (fab underwear and leisurewear) and World (very wearable clothes).

-Nearby is international darling Karen Walker (Wakefield Street) - you'll find her clothing, sunnies and jewellery here, cheaper than overseas - and The Service Depot (a few minutes walk away in Ghuznee Street), which stocks locally-made dead-cool clothing, bags and jewellery.
+Nearby on Wakefield Street are international darling Karen Walker - you'll find her clothing, sunnies and jewellery here, cheaper than overseas - and Wanda Harland, which stocks great clothing and accessories.

 Welcome to Cuba Street, Wellington's alternative, grungy heartland with its boutiques and second-hand shops.
 Our favourite stores are Arty Bees second-hand books, Hunters and Collectors, and Ziggerat (not pictured).
 Keep going for Slow Boat Records (not pictured), a Wellington music institution.
 The whole street is worth exploring and we promise you'll find something you like.

-Cuba Street intersects with Ghuznee Street, which has some of our favourite shops including Deadly Ponies (gorgeous New Zealand-made leather bags and jackets), Ena (cool things from places like New York), Caughley (another well-curated collection of local and international labels) and The Service Depot (mentioned above).
+Cuba Street intersects with Ghuznee Street, which has some of our favourite shops including Deadly Ponies (gorgeous New Zealand-made leather bags and jackets), Ena (cool things from places like New York), Caughley (another well-curated collection of local and international labels) and The Service Depot (very cool local labels and accessories).

 It's probably time for a coffee.
 Ghuznee Street is full of cafes that double as art galleries.
 Pictured here is a print by Ngatai Taepa and a few of the cafes.